Casinos Blockchain

 Take roulette, for example.
 Betting everything on red might feel safe because you have a nearly 50% chance of winning, but the ball landing on black, or worse, green, will still wipe you out.

-3. Emotional Pressure
+3. Emotional pressure

 An all-or-nothing bet isn’t just financially risky: it’s mentally taxing.
 Imagine watching the dice roll or the roulette wheel spin, knowing everything rides on that one moment.
 That kind of stress can cloud your judgment, making it harder to think clearly or enjoy the game.